-- Requirements for a Hue-to-Views migration

-- Creating a Hue-to-Views instance

-- Using the Hue-to-Views Migration Tool
+- Requirements for Hue-to-Views Migration [9] - Creating a Hue-to-Views instance [10] - Example: Using the Hue-to-Views Migration Tool [13]

-1. Requirements for Hue-to-Views Migration
+5.1.
+Requirements for Hue-to-Views Migration

 Prerequisites

 - Hue service must have a network connection to an Ambari Server serving the Hue-to-Views migration tool. - Ambari Server must be enabled as a views server. - Database access rights must be granted to the Hue back-end database (mysql, oracle, and postgresql).